Doing and non-doing? Talked the last time about how we’re always ‘doing’, how it’s important that we keep busy. What was that about you may ask?

 The more we can let go of this self every day the better we are.

-Then you’re doing the non-doing of doing.
+At that point you’re doing the non-doing of doing.

 There is a voice that doesn’t use words - listen!